 Matching spools of thread of freshly cut fabric let me become aware of colors and their many hues as a child.
 Then I knew that I could discern different shades easily.
 And that I liked it.
 And I still like it - discerning hues and saturation until the colors are just what I want.

+Now I use Gamblin's Solvent-Free Gel as my medium.
+It is safe for me and the environment and gives a juiciness and light shine to the paint.
 Often past paintings become the undercoat to the fresh start.
 The old shows through the new and enhances it.
 The paint is scraped, sanded, and made juicy with the medium.
 That juicy stuff gets moved around with a large putty knife.
 New strokes and paint lines emerge which, strangely enough, become landscape like.